Sadiq al-Gharyani

-Sheikh Al Ghariani has become more prominent after the 2011 Libyan Revolution and subsequent civil war due to his widely supported fatwas against Muammar Gaddafi and public opposition to Gaddafi's rule on Al Jazeera.

-In June 2017, Sadiq Al Ghariani, was placed on a Terrorism watchlist, following accusation of links to Terrorism and Qatari backing for International terrorism in the 2017 Qatar diplomatic crisis.
+In June 2017, Al-Gharyani, was placed on a Terrorism watchlist, following accusation of links to Terrorism and Qatari backing for International terrorism in the 2017 Qatar diplomatic crisis.
 A number of nations, including Saudi Arabia, Bahrain, UAE, and Egypt are some who have issued this verdict.

 Background

-Al-Ghariani was born in 1942.
+Al-Gharyani was born in 1942.
 He studied Sharia law at an educational institution in Bayda which is currently known as Omar Al-Mukhtar University.
 He graduated in 1969 and started teaching there in 1970.

 In 1972 he obtained a master's degree with distinction in 'Comparative Jurisprudence' from the Faculty of Sharia and Law, Al-Azhar University in Cairo, Egypt.
 In 1984 he received a doctorate in Arabic and Islamic Studies at the University of Exeter in the United Kingdom.

 In 1979 he obtained his doctorate degree in 'Comparative Jurisprudence' from the Faculty of Sharia and Law at the University of Al-Azhar, under the title (Alhukm Alsharie byna Alnaql wa Alaql) (Islamic Sharia ruling between Text and Mind).

 In 1984 he obtained another doctorate degree from the Arabic and Islamic Studies Department, the University of Exeter, Britain, titled (Iydah Almasalik ila Qawaid Alimam Malik) (Clarifying the methods to Alimam Malik's rules) by Ahmed Ben Yahia Alonshrese (investigation and study.)